General enquiries: 0800 326 5559

 Circumstances and events that might influence a person into taking their own life are as follows:

-It’s fair to point out that people with addictions are marginalised and many have mental health problems.
+It’s fair to point out that people with addictions are marginalised in society and many also suffer from mental health problems.

 The relationship between alcohol and suicide